 CLASP

-The framework evaluates agents across six key capabilities—Planning, Tool Use, Memory, Reasoning, Reflection, and Perception—grading each on a scale from 1 (Minimal) to 5 (Adaptive).
+The rubric evaluates agents across six capabilities — Planning, Tool Use, Memory, Reasoning, Reflection, and Perception — grading each from 1 (Minimal) to 5 (Adaptive).

 The CLASP Leveling Scale